Ohio mother accused of kicking her teens out in snowstorm - NewsBreak

 Police said they were first called to Harris’ home around 8 a.m. due to a dispute with her 17-year-old daughter.
 According to a police report, Harris told her daughter to leave after she said her daughter poured a drink on her.

-The report stated that the girl was outside, wearing a thin jacket and carrying a trash bag full of belongings.
+The report stated that the girl was outside, wearing a thin jacket and carrying a trash bag full of belongings.‘Quick-hitting’ winter storm targets Northern Plains, Midwest

 Police said they took the girl to the police station but returned to the home later after Harris also allegedly kicked out her 16-year-old son.